Shijin-GitH/Shijin-GitH/README.md

 - 🔒 Starting my cybersecurity journey with the fundamentals.
 - 🛡️ Exploring topics such as ethical hacking, penetration testing, and network security.
-- 🖥️ Practicing hands-on with Capture The Flag (CTF) challenges.
 - 📚 Reading cybersecurity books and following online courses to expand my knowledge.

 ## Tools and Technologies